EstelleWu/FileScanner/README.md

 ## Information
-This is a website that allows users to upload a text file as a list of hashes (MD5 or Sha256) and generates a simple report using information provided by querying VirusTotal's public API for the scan report of the hashes.
+This is a website that allows users to upload a text file and generates a simple report using information provided by querying VirusTotal's public API for the scan report of the file.